-So below, I have compiled all of the important dates you need to know (straight from the TUSD office itself!), and my lessons learned from going through it all last year.
+So below you can find all of the important dates you need to know to get your kiddos registered for Kindergarten (straight from the TUSD office itself!), and my own lessons learned from going through it all in 2016.

 Lesson #1: The school closest to you may not be the school of your home attendance area

 You heard that right.
 While the attendance area boundaries are drawn directly around each school, there are some blocks whose closest school is not their school of attendance.
 And there’s also a little sliver of northeast Turlock that, while within Turlock city limits, is actually in the Denair School District.
-Please, please, please be sure to check out this Boundary Map on the TUSD website and verify what your child’s school is before going any further!
+Please, please, please be sure to visit the School Search site or check out this Boundary Map on the TUSD website and verify what your child’s school is before going any further!

 Lesson #2: Turlock has some amazing special school programs!